susheel/synapse-mcp/DEVELOPMENT.md

 # Local Development Guide

 This guide provides instructions for setting up and running the Synapse MCP server in a local development environment.
-The server is built using FastMCP framework and supports both OAuth2 and PAT authentication.
+The server is built using FastMCP framework and is meant to support both PAT authentication (local server) and OAuth2 (remote server).

 ## Local Development Setup

-To set up the server for local development, follow these steps to install in editable mode.

 ```bash
 # 1. Clone the repository